jitendrakumargupta07/Student-Management-System-for-Quorium-Consulting/README.md

 To run the Admin Dashboard locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/PrathameshDhande22/Admin-Dashboard-React.git`
-2. Navigate to the project directory: `cd Admin-Dashboard-React`
+1. Navigate to the project directory: `cd Admin-Dashboard-React`
-3. Install the dependencies: `npm install`
+2. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+3. Start the development server: `npm start`

 ## Usage